 England charged over 'laser pointer' shone at Schmeichel in Euro 2020 semi-final win over Denmark

-The Three Lions have also seen the booing of the Danish national anthem from sections of their fan base fall under scrutiny, allowing with the setting off of fireworks following a thrilling 2-1 win after extra-time.
+The booing of the Danish national anthem from sections of the England fan base has also fallen under scrutiny, along with the setting off of fireworks following the 2-1 win after extra-time.

-Gareth Southgate's side are now readying themselves for a final showdown with Italy at Wembley on Sunday, but are waiting to discover what action, if any, will be taken following their latest outing at the home of English football.
+Gareth Southgate's side are now readying themselves for a final with Italy at Wembley on Sunday, but are waiting to discover what action, if any, will be taken.

 Editors' Picks